Dogecoin IRA: How to Hold DOGE in a Self-Directed IRA (2026)

 Quick Answer: Can You Hold Dogecoin in an IRA?

 Yes.
 Dogecoin (DOGE) can be held in a self-directed IRA.
 The IRS does not prohibit cryptocurrency in IRAs — it only requires that the assets be held by a qualified custodian.
-BlockTrust IRA supports DOGE as one of 39 cryptocurrencies via the sFOX institutional trading platform, with a $10,000 minimum and 1% trading fee.
+BlockTrust IRA supports DOGE as one of 60+ cryptocurrencies via American Estate & Trust, with a $25,000 minimum (managed only) and a 0.14% trading fee.

 ⚠ Risk Warning: Dogecoin Is a Speculative Asset